Late-time ensembles of quantum states in quantum chaotic systems: Introduction

-Given these modern experimental capabilities, in recent years there has been intense theoretical activity aiming to understand chaos and ergodicity beyond the coarse-grained behavior described by RMT~\cite{2004Mehta_RMT}.
-In particular, our current understanding of quantum chaos and ergodicity is rooted in the RMT behavior of eigensystem properties, such as the behavior of the level spacing statistics~\cite{Atas2013,Atas2013a,2007PRB_ratiofactor} or the spectral form factor~\cite{2018PRL_exactsff,Kos2018,2018PRX_qcdiagrammatics,Roy2020}, and the volume-law behavior of eigenstate entanglement entropy~(EE)~\cite{Murthy2019,2019PRE_lugrover,2017PRL_EEchaotic,2023PRE_averageEE, 2022PRX_eereview}.
-Recent efforts have aimed to go beyond these coarse features to capture `fine' feature of quantum thermalization, such as how spatial locality is imprinted in the structure of quantum states~\cite{Huang2021,2022PRE_deviationsfromETH,2024PRX_quantifyingchaos,2024arxiv_EEU1}, and how this structure gives rise to fine features in the level spacing statistics, the matrix elements of local observables, or between eigenstates~\cite{2019PRL_chalker,2019PRE_kurchan,2020PRE_beyondETH,Garratt2021,2022PRL_dymarsky,2021PRE_eth_otocs}.
-Other works ~\cite{2023PRX_cotleremergentdesign,2022PRL_exactdesigns,2022Quantum_designs,2023PRA_freedeepthermalization,2023PRL_completeergodicity} have aimed to quantify randomness of quantum state ensembles at the level of higher statistical moments using $k$-designs~\cite{HunterJones2019,roberts2017chaos}.
-Many other statistical approaches are being developed to capture higher-order fluctuations of matrix elements of local observables~\cite{2023arxiv_fava,2023arxiv_papalardi,2020PRA_higherorderETH}.
+These modern experimental capabilities have sparked a surge of theoretical activity aimed at understanding chaos and ergodicity beyond the average coarse-grained behavior of quantum states in chaotic systems.
+In particular, our current understanding of quantum chaos and ergodicity is rooted in the random matrix theory (RMT) behavior of eigensystem properties, such as the behavior of the level-spacing statistics~\cite{Atas2013,Atas2013a,2007PRB_ratiofactor} or the spectral form factor~\cite{2017JHEP_bhrmt,2017JHEP_chaosrmt,2018PRL_exactsff,Kos2018,2018PRX_qcdiagrammatics,Roy2020}, and the volume-law behavior of eigenstate entanglement entropy~(EE)~\cite{Murthy2019,2019PRE_lugrover,2017PRL_EEchaotic,2023PRE_averageEE, 2022PRX_eereview}.
+Recent efforts have aimed to go beyond these coarse features to capture `fine-grained' features, such as how spatial locality is imprinted in the structure of quantum states~\cite{Huang2021,2022PRE_deviationsfromETH,2024PRX_quantifyingchaos,2024arxiv_EEU1}, and how this structure gives rise to fine features in the level spacing statistics, the matrix elements of local observables, or between eigenstates~\cite{2019PRL_chalker,2019PRE_kurchan,2020PRE_beyondETH,Garratt2021,2022PRL_dymarsky,2021PRE_eth_otocs}.
+Other works ~\cite{2023PRX_cotleremergentdesign,2022PRL_exactdesigns,2022Quantum_designs,2023PRA_freedeepthermalization,2023PRL_completeergodicity,2024arxiv_completeergodicity2} have aimed to quantify randomness of quantum state ensembles at the level of higher statistical moments using $k$-designs~\cite{HunterJones2019,roberts2017chaos}.
+Many other statistical approaches are being developed to capture higher-order fluctuations of matrix elements of local observables~\cite{2023arxiv_fava,2020PRA_higherorderETH,2022PRL_pappalardi,2023arxiv_papalardi}.
+Here, we focus on the question of universality in the late-time ensemble at the level of higher statistical moments, examining how its behavior depends on the choice of initial condition and how the lack of ergodicity affects the quantum state statistics beyond their average, thermal behavior.
+Specifically, we consider the late-time dynamics of initial product states (i.e., unentangled states) lying in the {\it middle of the spectrum} of a quantum chaotic system, and assume that states can be sampled at arbitrarily long times.
+Although such states are generally expected to evolve into featureless states, here we find much richer dynamical behaviors that arise when looking at the fine-grained structure of quantum states.
+In particular, for quantum chaotic systems with spatial locality and energy conservation as their key features, we show the existence of two limiting late-time regimes with distinct universal properties that depend on the initial condition---both late-time regimes agree on the usual indicators of quantum chaos, including `volume law' entanglement entropy and average behavior described by the Gibbs ensemble, but exhibit qualitatively distinct behaviors at the level of higher statistical moments.
+They key results of the present work are as follows.